StorerOS/UniFile/README.md

 In the future, we will adopt a decentralized incentive mechanism to encourage users to upload and use UniFile, and obtain a certain amount of Token income.
 And give Token more and more functions, such as decentralized governance, payment and other functions.

-## Milestone 1

-Users can register and log in by email in UniFile and have their own file management directory, which is convenient for users to find their uploaded files

 ## How to use